xdrpp/stc/goxdr/goxdr.1.md

 ## Type representations

-To be consistent with go's symbol policy, all types, enum constants, and struct/union fields defined in an XDR file are capitalized in the corresponding go representation.
+To be consistent with go's symbol export policy, all types, enum constants, and struct/union fields defined in an XDR file are capitalized in the corresponding go representation.
 Base XDR types are mapped to their equivalent go types as follows:

     XDR type        Go type     notes
     --------------  ---------   ------------------------------